Quality assurance

 Study Days

-The school calendar has been organized so that across the school teachers can work collaboratively and take part in professional development workshops during our Study Days.
+The school calendar has been organised so that across the school teachers can work collaboratively and take part in professional development workshops during our Study Days.
 This ensures that the quality of learning and teaching continues to develop.
 These Study Days are linked to the Annual Plan and the Mission and Vision of the school.
 Within the Primary Departments we will continue to focus on pedagogical techniques, technology for learning, and advancing students’ creativity.

 Improving education – results